abouchard-ds/QA.d/README.md

 ## Installation

-The program has been developed and tested on [Ubuntu 17.10 Desktop](https://www.ubuntu.com/download/desktop).
+The program has been developed and tested on [Ubuntu 17.10 Desktop](https://www.ubuntu.com/download/desktop) and Linux on Windows 10 pro.
 The following packages are used by the script.
-Nothing fancy, it was all default install on Ubuntu 17.10.
+It's all default install on Ubuntu.

 You'll need to have an account on Y!
 Finance to be able to download the data.
 * [Yahoo!
 Finance Account](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F)